 CEDA runs a fortnightly check of the contents of all GWSs.
 As a GWS Manager you will receive e-mails summarising the usage and contents of the GWS.
-If you wish for additional directories to be scanned and summarised please contact the CEDA Helpdesk with details.
+If you wish for additional directories to be scanned and summarised please add these to the GWS scanner configuration.

 The typical lifetime of a GWS is 3 years.
 All GWS managers are expected to actively manage the space during its lifetime and plan for the eventual reclamation of the space by deleting and migrating data to other locations.
 Typically data might be written to Elastic Tape (see below) and some final outputs would be curated in the CEDA Archive.
 In the latter case please note that you should discuss the requirements with the CEDA Helpdesk.

 Proactive data management is an important part of providing an effective GWS.
 We recommend that the GWS Manager discusses use of the space with the project team to ensure that the use of disk and tape are being optimised.
 This may involve use of the Elastic Tape system for backup or data migration (from disk to tape).